-Leaded 4-star petrol was withdrawn from sale in 2000 and the product that replaced it – Lead Replacement Petrol (LRP) – went the same way in 2003 as sales were so low.
-What are the options if you drive a car designed to run on leaded petrol?
+Leaded ‘four-star’ petrol was withdrawn from sale in 2000 and the product that replaced it – Lead Replacement Petrol (LRP) – went the same way in 2003 as sales were so low.

-There is the loss of about two 'octane numbers' from the older 4-star leaded and the LRP that replaced it.
-This should barely be noticed although ignition timing might have to be reset to avoid any tendency to detonation (or 'pinking').
+- A slight loss in the fuel’s ignition quality should barely be noticed although ignition timing might have to be reset to avoid any tendency to detonation (or 'pinking').

-Secondly, if the engine has valve seats cut directly into a cast-iron cylinder head or block, the loss of the protective effect of the lead compounds means that under conditions of hard, high-speed use, erosion of the seats can occur.
+- If the engine has valve seats cut directly into a cast-iron cylinder head or block, the loss of the protective effect of the lead compounds means that when driven hard the vale seats can wear.

 The long-term answer is to have hard-alloy valve seat inserts installed, or even an exchange head fitted.

-If you don't want the expense of getting the head converted you have three basic choices:
+If the cylinder head hasn’t been converted, you have three basic choices:

 2. See what happens on unleaded only

-When 4 star was withdrawn from sale a concession to the regulations allowed 0.5% of petrol sales to be leaded, for 'characteristic' vehicles.
+- When four-star was withdrawn from sale a concession to the regulations allowed 0.5% of petrol sales to be leaded, for 'characteristic' vehicles.
 But there are now only very small quantities sold for historic vehicles by licensed garages who are members of the Federation of British Historic Vehicle Clubs (FBHVC).

-There are several proprietary lead-replacement additives available for 'DIY' dosing of unleaded petrol.
+- There are several lead-replacement additives available for 'DIY' dosing of unleaded petrol.

-Lead was used as an additive in petrol from the 1920s through to the beginning of 2000 when European legislation discontinued normal sale and distribution of leaded petrol (otherwise known as four star or BS4040).
+Lead was used as an additive in petrol from the 1920s through to the beginning of 2000 when it was banned by European Regulation.